 This works pretty well and we prefer […]

-Table structures are stored in .frm files and in the InnoDB Data Dictionary.
+MySQL table structures are stored in .frm files and in the InnoDB Data Dictionary.
 Sometimes, usually in data recovery issues, we need to recover those structures to be able to find the lost data or just to recreate the tables.

 A few years ago Yves Trudeau and Aleksandr Kuzminsky wrote posts about different ways for recovering orphaned .ibd files: